 Even though 55" and 65" have become the most popular TV sizes, smaller TVs are still very important to a lot of people.
 These sizes are great for a secondary TV, like in a guest room or kitchen, or even for student dorms.
 Although you usually won't get the most advanced features or the best picture quality, there are still many decent TVs available in smaller sizes.

-We've reviewed 26 small TVs, and below you'll find our picks for the best ones available for purchase in 2019.
+We've reviewed 27 TVs, and below you'll find our picks for the best small TVs available for purchase in 2019.
 See also our recommendations for the best 32 inch TVs.

-If you want a small TV with great smart features, check out the TCL 43S517.
-It is a decent LED UHD TV with a wide color gamut, great dark room performance, and low input lag for gaming, or for use as a PC monitor.
+If you want a small TV with great smart features, the best small smart TV is the TCL 43S517.
+It is a decent LED UHD TV with a wide color gamut, great dark room performance, and low input lag, for gaming or for use as a PC monitor.

 Unfortunately, it doesn't have a local dimming feature, and the smaller models don't support motion interpolation.
 Like the Vizio E Series 2018 E43-F1, it isn't very bright and the image degrades when viewed at an angle.
 Overall, it is a decent 4k TV that should please most people.